Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: Parallel Versions of the Algorithms

-With both techniques, the dual variables must be multiplied by $\omega_m$, so that they converge to solutions to the original dual problems, not the ones with respect to $\boldsymbol{\mathcal{U}}$ with distorted metric.
+With both techniques, the dual variables must be multiplied by $\omega_m$, so that they converge to solutions to the original dual problems, not the problems expressed with $\boldsymbol{\mathcal{U}}$ and its distorted metric.